Policy, Responsibilities, and Best Practices

-- SPI and ESI reserve the right to reject any presentations for failure to comply with submission guidelines.
+- SPI, ESI, and The Technical Symposium reserve the right to reject any presentations for failure to comply with submission guidelines.
 Due to the large number of presentations received for this conference, we are unable to provide feedback on presentations not accepted for the program.

 - Please notify the education team of any changes, additions, or corrections as they occur.
 Accepted presenters who are not able to attend must notify staff immediately.
 Replacement presenters may be suggested; however, staff reserves the right to modify or cancel any session based on a change in the presenters.

 - Participate in session planning calls.
 We anticipate at least three pre-planning calls between June and September.

 - Speakers must register by August 2019.
 Speakers may register for any pass but speakers, moderators, and poster presenters are eligible for a deeply discounted Full-Conference pass which includes access to networking events (opening reception, block party) and all education sessions.